sarnobat/linux_kernel/README.md

     ifup -a

-_There's no easy to rebuild packages like `wget` after adding print statements, because buildroot will download the source again and ovwerite it (I think).
-You'll have to drop back to Buildroot non-cheat version._
+-There's no easy to rebuild packages like `wget` after adding print statements, because buildroot will download the source again and ovwerite it (I think).
+You'll have to drop back to Buildroot non-cheat version.-

     unset PERL_MM_OPT && PATH=/bin/:/usr/local/bin:/usr/bin:/sbin  ./build-buildroot -- busybox-rebuild